Greenberg Traurig: 21st century

-In 2013 the firm launched a residency program to hire associates who are not recruited in traditional on-campus interviews by allowing them to spend up to a third of their billable hours in training for a one-year trial period.
+In 2013, the firm launched a residency program to hire associates who are not recruited in traditional on-campus interviews by allowing them to spend up to a third of their billable hours in training for a one-year trial period.

 In 2016, Brian Duffy became CEO.

-In July 2018, founding member Robert Traurig died at age 93 in Miami, Florida.
+In July 2018, founding member Robert H. Traurig died at age 93 in Miami.

-As of 2022, Greenberg Traurig is the 9th largest law firm in the United States.